 It is estimated that 4.6 million people die each year worldwide from causes directly linked to air pollution, and around 30,000 in the UK.

-The Council have a statutory role in monitoring and improving local air quality, which will also help to improve pollution levels across the UK.
+We have a statutory role in monitoring and improving local air quality, which will also help to improve pollution levels across the UK.
 There are both legal and aspirational targets for the key air pollutants which will help to reduce the likelihood of affects to health caused by poor air quality.
-To find out more about what the Council are doing to manage local air quality click here.
+You can find out more about what we are doing to manage local air quality.

 Improving air quality is crucial to reduce the health impacts and in return, help people to live health and happy lives.
 That is why it is more important than ever for everyone to help improve both local and national air quality.
-For more information on how you can help reduce emissions and improve air quality click here.
+You can find out more about how you can help reduce emissions and improve air quality.